How Often Should You Upgrade Your iPhone

 iPhone Models & Lifespan

-Apple supports its devices with software updates for 5 to 6 years, making iPhones some of the most long-lasting smartphones on the market.
-Here’s a rough guide to how long each iPhone generation typically stays relevant:
+Apple gives software updates to its devices for 5 to 6 years, which makes iPhones some of the most durable smartphones available.
+This is a rough idea of how long each generation of iPhone stays useful:

 iPhone Age Status Recommendation